Step‑by‑Step Guide to Identifying Roman Pottery Shards During Field Excavations

 Step 1 – Clean and Record

-- Label the bag with trench number, square, depth, and a quick note on the shard’s appearance.
-I still keep a small notebook in my pocket for these quick notes; it feels like a secret diary of the ground.
+- Label the find bag right away.
+Write trench number, square, depth, and a short note on appearance (color, texture, any obvious marks).
+I keep a tiny notebook in my pocket for these scribbles; it feels like a secret diary of the ground.

 Step 2 – Look at the Fabric

-The “fabric” is the make‑up of the clay itself.
+The fabric is the clay’s inner makeup.
 Hold the shard up to the light and note:

-- Color – Red, brown, gray, or black.
-Red usually means an oxidizing firing environment, common in Roman kitchens.
+- Base color – Red, brown, gray, or black.
+Red usually points to an oxidizing fire, common in kitchen ware.

-- Inclusions – Tiny pieces of sand, shell, or crushed pottery mixed into the clay.
-A lot of shell suggests a coastal workshop.
+- Inclusions – Tiny bits of sand, shell, or crushed pottery.
+Lots of shell often means a coastal workshop.

-- Porosity – How many tiny holes you see.
-More holes often mean a lower firing temperature, which can point to a specific time period.
+- Porosity – Count the little holes you see.
+More holes can indicate a lower firing temperature, which helps narrow the date range.

-If you see a fine, almost glittery surface, you may be looking at a high‑quality “terra sigillata” – a glossy red ware that was mass‑produced for export across the empire.
+If you spot a fine, almost glittery sheen, you might be looking at terra sigillata—a glossy red ware mass‑produced for export across the empire.

 Step 3 – Check the Form and Rim

-- Rim shape – A straight rim with a small lip often belongs to a cooking pot.
-A flared rim with a thick band may be a serving bowl.
+- Rim shape – A straight rim with a tiny lip often belongs to a cooking pot.
+A flared rim with a thick band suggests a serving bowl.

-I once found a tiny rim with a “knob” handle in a trench near Pompeii.
-At first I thought it was a modern souvenir, but the clay’s fabric told a different story.
-It turned out to be a rare “casseruola” used by wealthy families for sauces.
-That find helped us locate a nearby kitchen area that we had missed.
+I once uncovered a minuscule rim with a “knob” handle near Pompeii.
+At first glance it looked like a modern souvenir, but the fabric told a different story.
+Turns out it was a rare casseruola used by wealthy families for sauces.
+That tiny piece led us to a hidden kitchen area we’d missed entirely.

 Step 4 – Compare with Known Types

-Bring a field guide or a printed catalog of Roman pottery types.
-Many sites use the “Vasa Romana” system, which groups shards by shape and decoration.
-Look for:
+Having a field guide or a printed catalog of Roman pottery types is a lifesaver.
+Many projects rely on the “Vasa Romana” system, which groups shards by shape and decoration.
+While you’re examining the piece, keep an eye out for:

-- Stamp marks – Some Roman pots have stamps of the potter’s name or the workshop.
-These are usually impressed into the wet clay before firing.
+- Stamp marks – Potter’s or workshop names pressed into the wet clay before firing.

-If you have a smartphone, a quick photo search can sometimes match the pattern to a known type, but always double‑check with a printed reference.
-The internet is handy, but field guides are still the gold standard.
+If you have a smartphone, a quick photo search can suggest a match, but always double‑check with a printed reference.
+The internet is handy, yet a solid field guide remains the gold standard for confidence.

 Step 5 – Take a Sample for Lab

-When the shard looks promising, cut a tiny piece (no larger than a grain of rice) for petrographic analysis.
-This lab work tells us the mineral composition of the clay, which can pinpoint the geographic source of the raw material.
-It also helps confirm whether the piece is truly Roman or a later imitation.
+When a shard looks especially telling, snip a tiny piece—no larger than a grain of rice—for petrographic analysis.
+This lab work reveals the mineral makeup of the clay, pinpointing where the raw material came from and helping confirm whether the piece is genuinely Roman or a later imitation.

-Make sure to label the sample clearly and note the exact location it came from.
-I keep a small zip‑lock bag with a pre‑printed label in my pocket; it saves time and avoids mix‑ups later.
+Label the sample clearly, noting the exact spot it came from.
+I keep a small zip‑lock bag with a pre‑printed label in my pocket; it saves time and prevents mix‑ups later.

 Putting It All Together

-After you have recorded the visual details, taken photos, and collected a sample, you can start to place the shard in the larger story of the site.
-Does it fit the time frame you expected?
-Does it suggest a trade link you hadn’t considered?
-Often a single piece will raise more questions than answers, and that is the excitement of fieldwork.
+After you’ve recorded the visual details, taken photos, and collected a sample, you can start placing the shard into the site’s larger narrative.
+Does it fit the time period you expected?
+Does it hint at a trade link you hadn’t considered?
+Often a single fragment raises more questions than answers, and that’s the thrill of fieldwork.

-Remember, the goal is not just to label a shard as “Roman” but to understand what that label means for the people who lived there.
-Each fragment is a voice from the past, and our job is to listen carefully, record faithfully, and share the story with the world.
+Remember, the goal isn’t just to slap a “Roman” label on a shard and move on.
+It’s to understand what that label means for the people who lived there—what they ate, how they cooked, who they traded with.
+Each fragment is a voice from the past, and our job is to listen carefully, record faithfully, and share that story with the world.